-The Special Collections Library on the 7th Floor of the Hatcher Graduate Library has significant holdings in books, serials, manuscripts, posters, playbills, photographs, and original artwork.
+The Special Collections Research Center on the 6th Floor of the Hatcher Graduate Library has significant holdings in books, serials, manuscripts, posters, playbills, photographs, and original artwork.
 An overview of the collections can be found here.

-One of the highlights of the Special Collections Library is the Labadie Collection of radical history in the United States, which documents social protest movements of the nineteenth and twentieth centuries.
+One of the highlights of the Special Collections Research Center is the Labadie Collection of radical history in the United States, which documents social protest movements of the nineteenth and twentieth centuries.

 The Bentley Library on North Campus includes both the official University of Michigan archives and materials related to the history of the state.